 Helping children LEAP higher to reach their goals and dreams!

-Little Leaps Physical Therapy offers skilled pediatric physical therapy services to families in their homes in the Sarasota and greater Tampa Areas.
+Little Leaps Physical Therapy offers skilled pediatric physical therapy services to families in their homes in Northeast Georgia.
 Little Leaps provides 1, 2, or 3 week long intensive sessions focused on DMI techniques to help children gain exposure to motor input, sensory input, novel positions, and movement patterns.
 DMI techniques improve neural connections and neuroplasticity in the brain which is expected to result in: improved postural reactions; head and trunk control; and progression with developmental milestones.
+Additional modalities that may be utilized include e-stim (TASES and NISE-stim) and Therasuit.

 Therese Rebain, PT, DPT